-2-9 Onboard LED Indicators
+2-10 Onboard LED Indicators LAN LEDs

-LAN LEDs

-The LAN ports are located on the IO backpanel on the motherboard.
+The LAN ports are located on the IO Backplane on the motherboard.
 Each Ethernet LAN port has two LEDs.
-The yellow LED indicates activity.
-The Link LED on the right of the LAN port may be green, amber or off to indicate the speed of the connection.
-See the tables below for more information.
+The yellow LED on the right indicates activity.
+Link LED, located on the left side of the LAN port, may be green, amber or off indicating the speed of the connection.
+See the tables at right for more information.